Morphine Addiction

 • Neglecting personal hygiene and grooming

-• Drastic changes in weight or appearance
+• Drastic change in weight or appearance

-• Isolation from friends and family
+• Isolating from friends and family

-• Frequent mood swings or irritability
+• Displaying frequent mood swings or irritability

 • Neglecting responsibilities at home, work, or school

-• Frequent flu-like symptoms
+• Suffering from frequent flu-like symptoms

 • Lying or being secretive about their activities

-• Financial problems or sudden financial instability
+• Experiencing financial problems or sudden financial instability

 • Borrowing or stealing money or valuables